Anonymous (hacker group): Philosophy

 online hacking activity; and (3) a distinctive brand."

-Journalists have commented that Anonymous' secrecy, fabrications, and media awareness pose an unusual challenge for reporting on the group's actions and motivations.
+Journalists have commented that Anonymous's secrecy, fabrications, and media awareness pose an unusual challenge for reporting on the group's actions and motivations.
 Quinn Norton of Wired writes that: "Anons lie when they have no reason to lie.
 They weave vast fabrications as a form of performance.
 Then they tell the truth at unexpected and unfortunate times, sometimes destroying themselves in the process.
 They are unpredictable."
 Norton states that the difficulties in reporting on the group cause most writers, including herself, to focus on the "small groups of hackers who stole the limelight from a legion, defied their values, and crashed violently into the law" rather than "Anonymous's sea of voices, all experimenting with new ways of being in the world".